Executive summary

 Zero-knowledge is not a marketing term at Remio — it is an architectural constraint.
 Our systems are designed so that session content is structurally inaccessible to Remio, its employees, or any third party.

-- Audio — same SRTP encryption as video
+- Audio — the same SRTP encryption as video.

-- Application state — what apps you're running, what you're working on
+- Application state — what apps you are running, what you are working on.

 Because of our P2P architecture, there is effectively nothing to retain: